Best practices for funding organizations

 Find out more about why and how to:

-Use our API to collect ORCID iDs from your users as they are applying for funding.
+Use our API to authenticate ORCID iDs from your users as they are applying for funding.
 This ensures that you have the right iD for each researcher.
 At the same time, you can request their permission to read, write, or update the information in their ORCID record - a necessary first step in making connections to the people you fund and sharing structured data about your funding programs.
-Collecting iDs for all the members of a research team or project ensures that the greatest possible benefits are delivered to researchers, funders and institutions.
+Authenticating iDs for all the members of a research team or project ensures that the greatest possible benefits are delivered to researchers, funders and institutions.

 Find out more about our display guidelines and download image files and other resources.